 A study conducted by Minae Niwa of the Johns Hopkins Department of Psychiatry and Behavioral Sciences suggests that exposure to chronic stress during adolescence can affect the function of certain genes that are known to contribute to the likelihood of certain mental illnesses developing.

 In other words, it would suggest that it isn’t simply a matter of a genetic predisposition in combination with certain environmental factors that results in mental illness, but rather how the environment can influence the function of certain genes.

 How Genetics Could Alter The Treatment Of Addiction And Mental Illness

-This is done in the hopes that it will adjust the brain’s response, help to stabilize it and return it to normal function.
+This is done in the hopes that it will adjust the brain’s response, help to stabilize it, and return it to normal function.
 Several independent studies looking into how enzymes and other proteins coded by certain genes might predict the effectiveness of certain medications in the treatment of specific mental illnesses have proven to be inconclusive thus far.

 Inpatient Rehab Genetic Testing

 Patients sometimes mistakenly believe that their case is hopeless because they come from a long line of alcoholics or addicts.
-As mentioned earlier, genetics is only one piece the puzzle.
+As mentioned earlier, genetics is only one piece of the puzzle.
 The success or failure of other family members to recover from addiction through rehab is not indicative of the results that they may experience.

 A magic bullet that instantly cures individuals of their addiction or mental illness still does not exist.
 And despite the breakthroughs in the field, genetic science isn’t likely to deliver one in the foreseeable future.
 But perhaps it can serve as another valuable tool in the successful treatment of addiction.
 Inpatient rehab remains the best and most viable way to achieve lasting sobriety for most people.
-Click here for more information about, is drug addiction genetic and speak with one of our trained admissions specialists.